 Here’s an Unfiltered Look at the Experience:

-The Itinerary: A lot of the companies we researched (ahem: The Yacht Week) looked extraordinarily spring breaky, promising young 20-somethings the perfect girl to guy ratio and Europe’s hottest nightclubs.
+The Itinerary: A lot of the companies we researched (ahem: The Yacht Week Croatia) looked extraordinarily spring breaky, promising young 20-somethings the perfect girl to guy ratio and Europe’s hottest nightclubs.
 They offer Party Weeks, Ultra Week (to the huge music fest), and basically a week of binge drinking.
 That would’ve been great 10 years ago, but when you’re in your 30s, you usually want to remember the experience.
-The Sail Week has that kind of trip too, but what caught our eye was Adventure Week.
+Sail Week has that kind of trip too, but what caught our eye was Adventure Week.
 The route was completely different than the party cruise (so we wouldn’t run into them) and each port offered a different activity like hiking, biking, kayaking, and SUPing.
 Full disclosure, it was a bit more soft adventure than I would’ve liked, but it was still actively exploring instead of wasting the day sleeping off a hangover.

-The Setup: Each boat held 8 guests plus the skipper; so half our boat was my friends.
+The Setup: Each boat held eight guests plus the skipper; so half our boat was my friends.
 The other two were couples on their honeymoon (great humans, but a little weird due to the lack of privacy…we’ll get to that later).
-There were 3 other boats in our bevy so about 35 people total.
+There were three other boats in our bevy so about 35 people total.
 The number of boats varies each week by demand (they operate every week of summer).

 - The thought “life is hard” will run through your head often.
 You will regularly wonder what you did to deserve this terrible life cruising Baller Bay with the beautiful people.